Growing Citrus in Containers

 Selecting a Location for Outdoor Containers

-When it comes to growing citrus in containers outside, provide 8 or more hours of direct sunlight per day.
-If less than 6 hours of natural full sun is provided, supplement with grow lights.
-Usually, an unobstructed South or Southwest facing window is ideal.
+When it comes to growing citrus in containers outside, provide 6-8 hours of direct sunlight per day.
+More is better, but there is such a thing as too much direct sun.
+On long, hot summer days, you may have to move your tree to an area that gets some afternoon shade.
+Citrus are understory trees, so there is a balance between too much and not enough sun every day.
+Our grandfather would say plant your citrus tree in the spot where a cat would nap.
 Sunny, wind-free locations with southern exposure are the best.
 If in doubt, leave the tree in its plastic container and place it in the spot you have in mind.
 After a week or two, you should be able to tell whether or not it is thriving.
 Reflected heat from sidewalks or houses can also help to create a warmer microclimate.
 Avoid placing citrus in containers on or near lawns that get frequent, shallow watering.
 To reduce excessive heat on the roots, try nesting plain plastic nursery pots into slightly larger decorative pots.
+Another option is to elevate it on bricks or cement block with some airflow underneath.
 This can help roots stay cooler.
-Be sure the pot never sits in standing drainage water.
-A saucer with river rock placed beneath the container is one of the best ways to ensure adequate drainage.
-Protecting young trees and tender new growth from the scalding sun is an important step to take for growers in warmer climates or with particularly hot yards.
-Plant Guard tree paint and foliar spray is a great organic product and is highly recommended for those who want an easy-to-apply layer of protection.

-Growing Citrus in Containers Indoors
+Growing Citrus in Containers- Indoors

 Selecting a Soil Mix for Container Planting